Bensalem Community Affairs

 Children 12 and Under Free

-Our biggest show of the year is a part of our annual Fall Festival, which is held on the first Saturday of every October annually.
-Bensalem Fall Festival, Celebrate Community Pride is one of Bucks County's largest community festivals.
+Our biggest show of the year is a part of our annual Family Fall Festival, which is held on the first Saturday of every October annually.
+Bensalem's Family Fall Festival: Celebrate Community Pride is one of Bucks County's largest community festivals.
 The full-day event encompasses entertainment, amusements, business and civic vendors, great food, community & public safety demonstrations and much more.
 This one day festival hosts over 15,000 attendees throughout the course of the day.
 Visit the Fall Festival area of this website for more information and archives of past events.